citp/privacy-policy-historical/h/ha/han/handbag.com.md

 Reference B8

-Privacy Policy for Hearst - Rodale Ltd
+**Privacy Policy for Hearst - RodaleUK Limited**

-Hearst – Rodale Ltd is committed to protecting your privacy and we have prepared this Privacy Policy to describe to you our practices regarding the Personal Data we collect from users of our services.
+Hearst – Rodale UK Ltd is committed to protecting your privacy and we have prepared this Privacy Policy to describe to you our practices regarding the Personal Data we collect from users of our services.

 Who are we and how to contact us?

-Hearst - Rodale Ltd has its head office at:
+Hearst – Rodale UK Ltd has its head office at:

 72, Broadwick Street, London, W1F 9EP.